TheIoTLearningInitiative/IoTWindRiverPulsarLinux/documentation/SupportedPlatforms.md

 > MinnowBoard MAX
 > > Intel Atom – x86
 > > A compact, affordable, and powerful development board for professionals and makers.

+> Avnet Agate
+> > NXP LS1021A – ARM
+> > An IoT networking reference platform with pre-integrated wireless WAN, LAN, and PAN connectivity.